martinmaguire89/milestone-project-3/README.md

 My 3rd milestone project is a full-stack site website that allows users to manage a common dataset about a particular domain.
 My project is basically a page for all fight fans and enthusiasts around the world to come together and put there favourite fighter in the website to be classed as one of the greatest ever.
 I went for a easy layout for all people using the site.
 For purpsoes of this site you can use Username martinmaguire89 and password - password to log in to show the page for adding your own figther.

-it can be viewed on heroku
+It can be viewed on heroku

 ## UX
 ### Who is the target audience?